Ballast Water

 According to the current rules and regulations, there is no requirement for annual D2 testing.
 Such testing could be introduced in the future.

-Mr. Marine does not directly perform the IMO D2 Commissioning Sampling, however all of our partners that do are Class Approved and thus deemed safe and reliable to conduct the D2 testing.
+Mr. Marine partners are Class Approved and deemed safe and reliable to conduct the D2 testing.

 Annual VGP (Vessel General Permit) water sampling for most vessels is required, following the initial commissioning period.
 This is generally after the first year of operation.